raphaellueckl/inschpektor/docs/install+update.md

 - Install `make`
 - Install `build-essential`

 All of the things in this list are unconfirmed.
 I do not know if those are all the packages you need on other systems and I also do not know if they all are needed.
+I needed to get those on my Lubuntu OS.

 ## 2. Prepare iri configuration